-JOE TORRE

-SAFE AT HOME.
-Teaching to Trauma

-Responding to Students' Needs in the Classroom
+SAFE AT HOME Teaching to Trauma Responding to Students' Needs in the Classroom

-KEY TERMS

-Starts with an understanding of how trauma can impact learning and behavior.
+Creating a trauma-informed classroom starts with an understanding of how trauma can impact learning and behavior.
 With this approach, educators think about what underlies student behavior and reflect on their teaching practices to find ways to better support students who may be experiencing trauma.